 Feel free to add anything else that you would like to say.
 Thanks again for doing this.

 I believe camp is a great place to help build upon your foundations of faith.
 I believe the Lord orchestrated Chad and Leslie Hudelson being there at this time, and I know He is doing great things through them.
-I met both Chad and Leslie at Harding and worked with them Wyldewood.
+I met both Chad and Leslie at Harding and worked with them at Wyldewood.
 Chad is someone I talk to sometimes daily and consider him family.
 He is a man I look up to for his faith, his desire to share Jesus with others through his life and love for his family.
 I am excited to see what the Lord is doing and will continue to do through Chad and Leslie and their ministry at camp.

 Page 23: